Rcmaveric/Reloading-Press-Monitor/README.md

 -low_primer_warning: Event timed trigger solved.
 Code is working good now.
 Once light is sensed for 3 seconds the alarm is raised.
 This will prevent false alarms during primer feeding. ***Idea: use this code as a template to make code for case feeder and bullet feeder.
 Then if light is sensed for longer tha 8 seconds a low bullet and case allarm goes off.

+-Bullet_and_Case_Feeder.py: This will operate the case feeder and bullet feeder at once with two relays.

 -There are single relay operations if one just wants to drive a single relay.
+Files named accoredingly becuase my bullet and case feeders are wired differently.

 Idea Folder:
 -GUI picture is GUI i plan on making.